 As part of his training, Allary took the Indigenous Economic Leadership course at university, which included an assignment where he had to interview a Métis business leader, who worked for a local Métis lending institution.
 Something sparked inside of him.
 "That really helped me appreciate my Indigenous culture more," Allary explains, "and I thought it would be really interesting to go work for an organization like that in the community."

-At the same time, with his finance skills, he was looking for a program aimed at exposing new graduates to the workings of a large banking business.
+At the same time, with his finance skills, he was looking for a program aimed at 2011 Ohsweken branch near Caledonia, Ontario, celebrates its 20th anniversary.
+2010 RBC is the first Canadian financial institution to offer telephone customer service in Ojibway, Cree and Inuktitut.
+2010 RBC introduces a social networking site, One Heart, for Indigenous employees.
+2010 RBC Foundation donates \$1 million to Pathways to Education, an initiative that focuses on removing barriers to post-secondary education and encouraging meaningful employment in at-risk neighbourhoods. exposing new graduates to the workings of a large banking business.
 It turns out that the RBC Indigenous Talent Development Program was a perfect fit.
 Allary, the first of four hires through the new program, started in February of this year in Enterprise Decision Support.
 There, he is helping prepare the financials for internal funding proposals over \$1 million.
 At the time of the interview, Allary was only a few weeks into the two-year program, but according to him, so far, so good.
 "RBC investing in me like this is a real reassurance of my skills," he says.
 "It's a boost in my confidence and I'm excited for the future."
 As for Srinivas, she couldn't be more pleased.
 "All four candidates are bright and talented individuals," she says.
 "At the end of the day, their success will be our success."

-RBC Foundation contributes \$300,000 to Martin Aboriginal Education Initiative, a program aimed at helping Indigenous youth stay in school.

-Ohsweken branch near Caledonia, Ontario, celebrates its 20th anniversary.
+Diversity Development Programs at RBC

+2011

 RBC establishes the Aboriginal Articling Program with Toronto Law Group, where Indigenous law students have access to opportunities, giving them legal and business skills needed to succeed and help their communities prosper.

 Reconciliation from the Inside Out

 From the "Diversathon" to Kairos blanket exercises and meetings with Elders, RBC is using cultural education to increase awareness and truly earn the right to become Indigenous talent's employer of choice.